gitter-badger/blackhairre/README.md

 All packages that can be installed on Blackhairre need to be from the Raspbian software repository or the Blackhairre software repository (in progress).

+#Some Helpful Facts
+When users are added (`adduser <username>`) they are automatically put in the `users` group.
+This gives the ability of running sudo commands with a password.
+This can be changed but may cause issues.

+The user skeleton directory (`/Users/.skel`) contains all the files that are put in a new users home.
+The ability to edit these files requires sudo.
+You can use the command line but it is recommended to use the file manager as root (`sudo thunar`)

+Blackhairre is as customisable as any Linux distribution, you can edit themes, icons and basically anything.
+Just refer the right directories.
+Some helpful directories and files are:
+`/Users/.skel` - The user skeleton directory.
+`/etc/default/adduser.conf` - The adduser configuration file.
+`/usr/share/themes` - The theme directory.
+`/usr/share/icons` - The icons and mouse directory.
+`/Users/<username>/.ssh` - A users SSH keys and info directory.

+I even use Blackhairre for developing apps, software and even this!
+I just installed Ninja-IDE for coding and GIMP for photo editing (`sudo apt-get update && sudo apt-get install ninja-ide gimp`)

+I am going to see if Blackhairre can be in the official NOOBs.
+Hopefully it will be added.

 #Installation

 ##On Linux